Readiness score

 -$95.50

-Not Ready: Either your operations have gaps that will cause problems at launch, or your launch economics need work.
+Either operations have gaps that will bite at launch or the economics need work.
 Fix both before spending on inventory.

 The cash flow reality